kelasol/complete-intro-to-react-v5/myNotes/05-Hooks.md

 It makes sense?
 Like, we have a list of strings and we wanna turn those list of strings into a list of option components.
 Or option tabs or whatever you want to call them.

-Well, luckily, there’s something built directly into JavaScript that translates one array of things to another array of things, right, and it’s called map.
+Well, luckily, there’s something built directly into JavaScript that translates one array of things to another array of things, right, and it’s called `map`.

-So if I say animas.map, right, cuz it’s an array, then you give it a function that takes an item in that array and transforms it into something else.
+So if I say `animals.map`, right, cuz it’s an array, then you give it a function that takes an item in that array and transforms it into something else.
 So I'm gonna take this string, right?
 Or, we'll just call it animal because that's what it is.
-And then we're gonna have that return in option component,
+And then we're gonna have that return in `option` component,

+> Aside: So following along with code, I ran into some issues.
+One of them being, using a newer version of React, we have to specifiy useState for importing modules or use React.useState for hooks.
+> I had to start testing in Chrome since FF was giving me warnings about SSL and trusting content stuff.
+> I also had an issue with Parcel and the @frontendmasters/pets package.
+It was having a hard time understanding that syntax or something.
+> I feel like, because I don't understand a lot of the tooling and the nuances of the tooling, I'm less inclined to use them until I do.

-With the value of that option component is going to be the animal.
+With the value of that `option` component is going to be the `animal`.
 And, also that it's going to display animal.
 Okay, it'll get a red line here for just a second which we'll fix in just one moment.
 So does this make sense?
 First of all,

 With arrow functions, you could have them implicit returned, right?
-So in this particular case, I had the arrow function and I have no curly braces, which means it’s implicitly returned.
+So in this particular case, I had the arrow function and I have no curly braces, which means it’s **implicitly returned**.
 So this would be equivalent if I deleted this parentheses and deleted this one.
 And I said return,

 Like that.